I am healthiest when I immerse myself in nature.

-Join me in June as I swim to Namu in the Great Bear Rainforest
+Join me each year as I swim through the Great Bear Rainforest.

 Some swims take me on wild adventures to magical places.
 It wasn’t until I swam in the Great Bear Sea that I truly understood the province that I live in and now call home.